mr-techieX/web-dev/README.md

 ### Anchor tag

-"a" tag is used to add some hyperlinks to the html file
+`a` tag is used to add some hyperlinks to the html file

 ```html
 <a target="_blank" href="https://en.wikipedia.org/wiki/HTML" title="HTML"